People face tremendous pressure to be happy. A lot of us feel guilty if we’re not! And that’s just wrong.

 Stop negative and dysfunctional thoughts

 Sometimes people are unhappy simply because they’re in the habit.
-"Switching off" negative thoughts and emotions, even when they serve no purpose, and engaging with something positive is hard.
+"Switching off" negative thoughts and emotions, even when they serve no purpose and engaging with something positive is hard.
 But it can be done.
-And it’s well worth to learn how.
+And it’s well worth it to learn how.

 Make new friends